ABS-CBN TV Plus: History

 In May 2016, TVplus was awarded two bronze Stevies for "Best in New Product Innovation" and "Best in Branded Development" in the 2016 Asia Pacific Stevie Awards.

-Recently, TVplus updated ABS-CBN's main channel by putting their Regional Network feed in provinces that has their audiences.
+TVplus updated ABS-CBN's main channel by putting their regional network feed in provinces that have their own audiences.

-On July 30, 2018, ABS-CBN TVplus conducted free trial of the new set of freemium channels using UHF Channel 16 (485.143 MHz).
-It includes cable channels from sister company Creative Programs: O Shopping (also aired as overnight programming for ABS-CBN), Jeepney TV, and Myx (which previously has a complimentary channel Myx2 before TVplus launched in 2015).
+On July 30, 2018, ABS-CBN TVplus conducted a free trial of the new set of freemium channels using UHF Channel 16 (485.143 MHz).
+It includes cable channels from sister company Creative Programs: O Shopping (also aired as overnight programming for ABS-CBN), Jeepney TV, and Myx (which previously had a complimentary channel called Myx2 before TVplus launched in 2015).
 Also included in the lineup are two new exclusive digital channels, Asianovela Channel and Movie Central.
-Initially, the five new channels will be beamed from Metro Manila, Metro Cebu and Cagayan de Oro, with plans to extend its coverage to existing ABS-CBN DTV stations.
+Initially, the five new channels will be broadcast from Metro Manila, Metro Cebu and Cagayan de Oro, with plans to extend their coverage to existing ABS-CBN DTV stations.

-On November 10, 2018, ABS-CBN TVplus launched its digital service in Batangas, making its 16th signal coverage area.
+On November 10, 2018, ABS-CBN TVplus launched its digital service in Batangas, making it its 16th signal coverage area.

 On June 1, 2019, ABS-CBN launched a digital TV dongle called ABS-CBN TVplus Go for Android smartphones.
-It was initially available in Metro Manila, Cavite, Laguna, Rizal, Bulacan, Pampanga, Benguet, Tarlac, Pangasinan, Nueva Ecija, Batangas, Iloilo, Bacolod, Metro Cebu, Cagayan de Oro and Metro Davao.
+It was initially available in Metro Manila, Cavite, Laguna, Rizal, Bulacan, Pampanga, Benguet, Tarlac, Pangasinan, Nueva Ecija, Batangas, Iloilo, Bacolod, Metro Cebu, Cagayan de Oro, and Metro Davao.

-As of February 2020, ABS-CBN TVplus has sold over 9 million units of its set-top boxes.
+As of February 2020, ABS-CBN TVplus had sold over 9 million units of its set-top boxes.

-On May 5, 2020, ABS-CBN TVplus was affected by the cease-and-desist order (CDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida due to the lapsing of ABS-CBN's franchise (unable to renew the franchise before its expiration date).
+On May 5, 2020, ABS-CBN TVplus was affected by the cease-and-desist order (CDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida due to ABS-CBN's franchise expiry (inability to renew the franchise before its expiration date).
 ABS-CBN's main channel and S+A ceased broadcasting, as well as the regional digital stations operated by ABS-CBN.
-Some TVplus channels resumed broadcasting on May 8, but in a limited coverage (Metro Manila, Laguna province, Iloilo province, and selected areas of Baguio) through a blocktime agreement with an unnamed third-party broadcast company.
-On June 1, 2020, Jeepney TV and Asianovela Channel resumed broadcasting and took over the channel spaces of ABS-CBN and S+A respectively.
+Some TVplus channels resumed broadcasting on May 8, but with limited coverage (Metro Manila, Laguna province, Iloilo province, and selected areas of Baguio) through a blocktime agreement with an unnamed third-party broadcast company.
+On June 1, 2020, Jeepney TV and Asianovela Channel resumed broadcasting and took over the channel spaces of ABS-CBN and S+A, respectively.

-On June 30, 2020, all the digital channels of ABS-CBN TVplus were forced to stop operations due to the alias cease-and-desist order (ACDO) issued by the National Telecommunications Commission.
+On June 30, 2020, all the digital channels of ABS-CBN TVplus were forced to stop operations due to the alias cease-and-desist order issued by the National Telecommunications Commission.
 Yey! and Asianovela Channel stopped broadcasting, while Cine Mo!, TeleRadyo, and Jeepney TV are still available on Sky Cable and other cable providers.
 However, digital broadcasts of other broadcast television networks remained on-air on TVplus.

-During the same Congressional hearing, ABS-CBN Corporation confirmed that they have stopped selling TVplus boxes in February 2020 after their subsidiary and its parent, ABS-CBN Convergence failed to secure a separate legislative franchise during that same month.
+During the same Congressional hearing, ABS-CBN Corporation confirmed that they had stopped selling TVplus boxes in February 2020 after their subsidiary and its parent, ABS-CBN Convergence failed to secure a separate legislative franchise during that same month.